aclaf/flagrant/docs/explanation/architecture.md

 3. Recursively parses the subcommand with its specification
 4. Nests the subcommand's `ParseResult` in the parent's `subcommand` field

-This recursive structure naturally handles arbitrary subcommand depth (for example, `git remote add origin url`).
+This recursive structure naturally handles arbitrary subcommand depth (e.g., `git remote add origin url`).

 #### Dictionary options overview